ZeeshanHassan-FB/ResturantManagementSystem/README.md

 ## Contribution Summary

-- Hazrat Amin: Online order module, delivery system, billing system
+- Hazrat Amin: Online order module and Billing system
-- Zeeshan: Menu management and menu.csv
+- Zeeshan: Log in Authentication and Menu management
-- Usman: Dine-in order system and dine_in_orders.csv
+- Usman: Dine-in order system

 Each member contributed independently with meaningful GitHub commits.
 This project applies fundamental programming concepts to build a modular restaurant management system with file handling and team collaboration using GitHub.